astenmies/cool-docs/go-cheatsheet.md

 	sliceCards := deck{"Seven of Clubs", "Eight of Clubs"}

 	// Because we extended type deck with a printIt() functionnality,
-	// we can now use it for sliceCards variable. sliceCards.printIt()
+	// we can now use it on sliceCards variable. sliceCards.printIt()
 }
 ```